Lorre-Ramon/ESGImg/README.md

 # Impact of images in ESG reports on ESG ratings based on Clip model
+> Publishing this repository does not grant permission to reproduce or reuse the content without the consent of the repository owner and the other authors of the research.

+## What is this project all about
+This repository is built up for the **ongoing** research project, which aims to provide more insights into image-based disclosure in capital markets using the method of machine learning.

 ## Installation
 To get started, run the command line in your designated environment with: